jman2-go/LoL-Grubs/README.md

   frameborder="0"
 ></iframe>

 This box plot shows the distribution of grubs taken for each result.
-Expectedly, teams that obtained lower grubs have a noticeably lower distribution of grubs taken than teams that win.
+Expectedly, teams that lose their match have a noticeably lower distribution of grubs taken than teams that win.

 <iframe
   src="assets/bi2.html"